wp-plugins/background-manager/readme.txt

 == Changelog ==

+= 1.0 (January 21, 2012) =
+* Added: Support for additional transition effects for full-screen images, including the ability to disable it.
+* Added: Ability to select transition effect speed.
+* Fixed: Background images were always scaled down to 1024 pixels.
+* Fixed: 'Background' menu entry on front-end admin bar directed user to incorrect URL.
+* Fixed: Under certain conditions, the fade-in of a full-screen image happened too quick after the on-ready `hide()`, causing the image to disappear.
+* Fixed: Full-screen imgLoaded() (JS) event was not unbound at subsequent use, causing undesired results with transition effects.
+* Changed: Using cookies instead of a PHP session to store background image(s) IDs used for the browser session, to better accomodate the EU Directive regarding non-essential cookies.
+* Changed: More fluid crossfading of images

 = 0.9.3 (January 14, 2012) =
 * Fixed: Background overrides for individual pages and posts were not honored when 'Select a random image' was set to 'At each browser session'.
-* Fixed (Potentially): Under certain circumstances, PHP crashes when generating the embedded URI data for overlays, causing the web pages not to finish rendering.
+* Fixed: Under certain circumstances, PHP crashes when generating the embedded URI data for overlays, causing the web pages not to finish rendering.
 * Changed: Preview image is now centered
 * Added: Support for background opacity